Skip to main content

 • Repairs performed at non-certified service centers.

-If your vehicle has a history of air bag deployment — especially if it has a salvage title — have it inspected by a certified technician at the vehicle manufacturer’s dealership or a reputable independent mechanic.
-They can verify if the inflator is genuine replacement equipment.
+If your vehicle has any of the above, have it inspected by a certified technician at the vehicle manufacturer’s dealership or a reputable independent mechanic.
+They can review NHTSA’s technician guidance and verify if the inflator is genuine replacement equipment.

 How to Report Suspect Parts